 Tonight, we are celebrating Newroz.
 It is a special night not just for us Kurds but also for our neighbors: the Persians, the Assyrians, the Arabs and other natives of the Middle East.
 It is a night of bonfires, folk dances, delicious food and beautiful customs.
 It is also a time that signifies resistance, heralded the historical liberation of the Kurds and in our recent history marks the onward march of our national liberation struggle in northern Kurdistan.

 Newroz which in Kurdish means a new day began on March 21, 612 before Christ in what we today call southern Kurdistan.
-On that day, a Kurdish iron smith called Kawa killed the Assyrian tyrant known to his contemporaries as Dehak.
+On that day, legend has it, a Kurdish iron smith called Kawa killed the Assyrian tyrant known to his contemporaries as Dehak.
 The news of Dehak’s demise unleashed such joyous emotions that bonfires were made throughout the Middle East to spread the good news the fastest way they knew how at the time.

 Ever since, Newroz has become an integral part of the Kurdish national consciousness.
 As oppression against us mounts the longing for the days of Newroz with its symbolic bonfires and folk dances becomes more acute.
 In our recent history the memory of one Dersim in which 40,000 thousand Kurds were slaughtered in 1938 is enough to shake all the Kurds.
 Halapja which became the testing ground for Saddam’s chemical weapons which caused the death of 5,000 Kurds will live in our consciousness forever.

 Here I am reminded of a passage from a poem by Ahmedi Xani, the immortal author of Kurdish quest for freedom, through his works such as Mem-u-Zin.
 Reflecting heavily on the problems of our people of his time, he had this to say to his contemporaries some three centuries ago which he could have said to us here in this hall were he alive.
 Xani wrote: